Skip to main content Skip to footer content

 Go to Eatlikealondoner.com to check it out

-How do i use a food waste caddy?
+How to use your food waste caddy

 1. Keep your small, indoor caddy in the kitchen.
 Line your caddy with biodegradable food waste bags.